 While it may be difficult for a young child to grasp the concept of colours in an abstract sense, relating them back to everyday objects should help to drive the message home.
 Fruit works well with vibrant green apples, yellow bananas, red tomatoes and of course orange oranges!
 Try using sorting games, flashcards and even tidying away the Lego!

 2. Read a Book

-Leafing through the pages of an art book with your child is not only enjoyable, but will stimulate her creative learning.
-Colour by Ella Doran would be a great starting point.
+Leafing through the pages of an art book with your child is not only enjoyable, but will stimulate their creative learning.
+See below for our favourites.